GuiziBr/expenses/README.md

 ## How to install

-1 - Clone this repository
+ 1. Clone this repository
-2 - Install dependencies with `npm install`
+ 2. Install dependencies with `npm install`
-3 - Run `make` command to install database container, execute migrations and start server
+ 3. Run `make` command to install database container, migrations and start the server

 ## How to use the back-end api's